Sung in English with projected English text

 Christopher Purves returns to the title character after an acclaimed run at the Glyndeboune Festival.
 He is joined by HGO Studio alumni countertenor Aryeh Nussbaum Cohen and soprano Pureum Jo.
 HGO Artistic and Music Director Patrick Summers, Margaret Alkek Williams Chair conducts.

-Sung in English with projected English titles.
+Sung in English with projected English text.

 |David||Aryeh Nussbaum Cohen|